sagarbisht1710/HROne-Backend-task/README.md

 # HROne Backend Task

-This is a sample backend project built with **FastAPI** and **MongoDB Atlas**, designed to demonstrate RESTful APIs and basic CRUD operations.
+This is a backend project built with **FastAPI** and **MongoDB Atlas**, demonstrating RESTful APIs and basic CRUD operations.
 It is container-ready and deployable on platforms like Render.

 ---

 ## 🚀 Features
-- Built using **FastAPI** for high-performance backend.
+- **FastAPI** for high-performance backend development.
-- **MongoDB Atlas** as the database.
+- **MongoDB Atlas** for database storage.
-- **Pydantic** for data validation.
+- **Pydantic** for request/response data validation.
-- Ready for deployment (e.g., Render).
+- Modular and scalable project structure.
-- Environment-based configuration using `.env`.
+- Environment configuration via `.env`.
-- Modular project structure.
+- Ready-to-deploy setup with `run.sh`.

 ---